 I often say that you need to try new things, test new theories, play with the SERPs as often as you can.
 After all, if you blindly follow what others, and don’t try your own experiments, you won’t be a competitive SEO.
 At the same time, read others experiments, learn from them, but try and replicate your own.

 For example, Shark SEO posted about Multiple meta descriptions.
 This is a technique others in SEO, including old school SEO superstars such as Greg Boser and Dave Naylor have been playing with meta descriptions for years.
-Greg has even advised up to 5 meta descriptions on a page, if I recall our twitter conversation correctly (see this tweet from Joost) , while Dave has been playing with Snippet optimisation for as long as I can remember.
+Greg has even advised up to 5 meta descriptions on a page, if I recall our twitter conversation correctly (see this tweet from Joost) , while Dave has been playing with Snippet optimsation for as long as I can remember.

 Simple: Show a different, more relevant meta description for a page for different queries.
 AKA Dynamic Meta Descriptions!